 Examples of recent questions relating to Paratus transfer of equity

-, with a Paratus loan with my former husband.
-He and his new partner are going to acquire my share.
-We had the go ahead from Paratus to substitute my name with hers.
-The transfer of equity needs to be done by a conveyancing solicitor for Paratus (apparently).
-In order to save fees can I deal with the Land Registry formalities?
+, with a Paratus mortgage with my ex partner.
+Him and his fiance are going to buy me out.
+We had the go ahead from Paratus to remove my name with hers.
+The transfer of equity needs to be completed by a conveyancer for Paratus (supposedly).
+Is it possible for us to deal with the Land Registry change?

-Sample of questions in a conveyancing solicitor questionnaire concerning a Paratus Transfer of Equity
+Examples of information requested in a lawyer questionnaire relating to Paratus Transfer of Equity

-Caveats to be read in further to the above Paratus transfer of equity Info :
+Important warnings to consider in supplemental the above Paratus transfer of equity information :

 Tax and Legal

-There are numerous potential tax and legal implications when transferring equity for your property.
+There may be various tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Paratus conveyancing panel and accountant before transferring equity.

-Should the tenure of your property be leasehold, the lease may have a requirement for notices to be served and that you have a license to do so from the freeholder.
-If such conditions are not complied with you may be in breach of your covenants under the lease.
-This could trigger the freeholder taking enforcement action against you.
+Should the tenure of your property be leasehold, provisions in the lease may require that you obtain the consent of the landlord.
+If such conditions are not strictly observed you may be in breach of your covenants under the lease.
+This could potentially result in the freeholder taking enforcement action against you.

 what they have loaned to you.
 The Insolvency Act Indemnity Insurance policy only protects